Hrymr

 Hrymr (also Hrym or Rym) is a jötunn in Norse mythology.
 During the final battle of Ragnarök, Hrym will bring with him all the legions of the jötnar (giants) toward the field of Vígríðr to confront the Æsir (gods).

 Name

-The etymology of the Old Norse name Hrym is unclear.
+The etymology of the Old Norse name Hrymr is unclear.
 Andy Orchard has proposed the meaning 'decrepit'.
 Jan de Vries argues that a relation with hrumr ('weak, fragile') is semantically questionable.

 Attestations

-In Völuspá (Prophecy of the Völva), Hrym plays a major role in the apocalyptic events of Ragnarök.
+In Völuspá (Prophecy of the Völva), Hrymr plays a major role in the apocalyptic events of Ragnarök.